 As your reliance on cloud platforms such as AWS grows, so do demands for exceptional “break glass” privileged access to the AWS infrastructure.
 This, combined with development, IT, or operations teams that could request such access, requires that you have a scalable way to process such requests while maintaining security requirements.
-It is also important that the permission to access any critical infrastructure platform such as AWS is limited to the resources that need such exceptional access, and only for the duration of the access.
+It is also important that the permission to access any critical infrastructure platform such as AWS is based on the “least-privilege access” principle: Users are limited to the resources that need such exceptional access, and only for the duration of the access.

 SGNL provides an innovative solution which doesn’t require users to have ambient access privileges to AWS.
 SGNL integrates with your Identity Provider (IdP) and authorizes specific users limited privileged access to AWS only when needed.
 SGNL determines the need based on data continuously ingested from multiple systems of record.
 This includes approval workflows in your existing ITSM system such that permissions for a specific user are elevated when a case is appropriately escalated, approved and assigned, and removed as soon as the case is marked as completed.
 SGNL also produces a detailed audit of each such access that helps with your compliance goals.